Bira/octopus-carnival/_drafts/wir-neverwinter-factions-intro.md

 There are five major factions operating in the Neverwinter region during this
 campaign:

-- **New Neverwinter**: Dagult Neverember and his mercenary army.
+- **New Neverwinter**: Dagult Neverember and his mercenary army, who want to become the legitimate rulers of the city.

-- **Abolethic Sovereignity**: A sect from this aberrant empire is experimenting with a pocket of the Spellplague beneath the city.
+- **Abolethic Sovereignity**: A sect from this aberrant empire is experimenting with a pocket of the Spellplague beneath the city with the eventual goal of using it to control the sleeping primordial Maegera.

-- A cult of Asmodeus worshipers, also known as **Ashmadai**, is plotting to take over the region for themselves.
+- A cult of Asmodeus worshipers, also known as **Ashmadai**, is plotting to take over the region for themselves but is in for a whole bunch of nasty surprises.

-- The **Thayans** want to create an undead army.
+- The **Thayans** want to create an undead army and possibly complete their genocidal plans from thirty years ago.

-- The **Netherese** want to repair the flying island of Xinlenal.
+- The **Netherese** want to repair the flying island of Xinlenal and use it as the center of their new empire.

 Aside from these, there are many other smaller factions centered around either the city of Neverwinter, like the rebel remnants, or around the Neverwinter